Andy Hunter (EastEnders)

 Eventually, Andy's villainous reign reached its conclusion towards the show's 20th anniversary episode — when Jake and Danny's mob boss, Johnny Allen (Billy Murray), arrived on the square and proceeded to usurp his position as both the square's reigning top dog and Walford's undisputed crime kingpin.
 In response to this, Andy planned to con £750,000 from Johnny during a criminal transaction between them.
 However, his plan failed when Andy was betrayed by his henchman Eddie (Daren Elliott Holmes) — who alerted Johnny of his plans to get one over him.
-This ultimately led to Johnny killing Andy by throwing him off a motorway bridge, thus ending the character's duration on the programme.
+This ultimately led to Johnny killing Andy by throwing him off a motorway bridge, thus ending the character's time on the programme.

 Creation and development

 Casting and characterisation

 Higgs auditioned for the role in April 2003 and won the part of EastEnders new "bad guy", who made his first appearance in July that year as a member of the gangster organisation known as The Firm.
 Higgs stated that he was happy to play a villain: "They say that the devil has the best tunes, but the main thing is that the character's fully [sic]rounded.
 With the so-called good guys and bad guys, they're not just good or just bad.
 There's a dynamic, and that's always the interesting thing to find - where's the weakness?
 You flesh it out and make them an interesting person."

 In the hierarchy of the Firm, Andy's character was a subordinate to Jack Dalton (Hywel Bennett), but was appointed leader of the organisation for a brief time following Dalton's murder.
 Higgs described the differences between Andy and Dalton's leadership styles: "He's new blood, but he has a completely different sensibility about how the gang operates.
 Jack Dalton was quite old school.
 If you upset him you'd get your knee-caps broken or get killed.
 I think Andy plays more of a psychological game - information is power for him."

 Discussing Andy's relationship with Kat Slater (Jessie Wallace), Higgs said, "I think you do see a soft side of him with Kat.
 He's totally in love with her, which makes him very vulnerable.
 He's been married before, but the marriage didn't work out.
 You get the sense that there's some hurt there, some pain that's stopped him becoming involved with other women [...] he likes the spirit of her.
 She's no-nonsense, in-your-face and slightly larger than life.
 Andy likes that scared of no one approach.
 Kat reminds Andy of his mum, with her dark hair and feistiness.
 He likes the fact that she's a family girl - that's what he wants."